-The predictive mapping is displayed in Figure 4-4 there is some historic surface water flooding (see Figure 4-3) but no predicted groundwater flood flooding within the LAP boundary.
+The predictive mapping is displayed in Figure 4-4.
+The the mapping shows there is some historic ground water flooding (see Figure 4-3) but no predicted groundwater flood flooding within the LAP boundary.

-Figure 4-3: Historic Surface Water Flooding
+Figure 4-3: Historic Groundwater Flooding